oracle/weblogic-remote-console/hugo/2.0/content/userguide/advanced-settings.md

 ```
 java -Dconsole.readTimeoutMillis=60000 -Dconsole.connectTimeoutMillis=30000 -jar <console_home>/console.jar
 ```
-In this example, <console_home> represents the directory where you unzipped the installer, and will result in the console waiting `60 seconds` before giving up on a response from the WebLogic domain.
+In this example, <console_home> represents the directory where you unzipped the installer, and will result in the console waiting `60 seconds` before giving up on a response from the WebLogic Server domain.

 or in `config.json`, add:
 ```